Jigsaw-Code/outline-apps/docs/apple_development.md

 - An Apple Developer Account.
 You will need to be invited to your developer team as well.
 - XCode 13.2+ ([download](https://developer.apple.com/xcode/))
 - XCode command line tools: `xcode-select --install`
-- Carthage, which can be installed with `brew install carthage`
+- Carthage, which can be installed with `brew install carthage` (you need [Homebrew installed](https://docs.brew.sh/Installation) for that).

 > NOTE: Should you encounter issues with your build, there may be apple-specific dependencies that are out of date.
 Run `npm run clean` and try again!